 Sponsored by the Office of Graduate Studies

 UMF is pleased to continue the sponsorship of the Maine Mathematics Coaching Project.
-In July of 2015 UMF began piloting the Maine Mathematics Coaching Project.
-This project is designed to support PreK-8 teachers transitioning to the role of elementary mathematics coach.
+In July of 2015 UMF began piloting the Maine Mathematics Coaching Project for preK-8 teachers.
+In Fall 2017, the project expanded to include secondary teachers with the 9-12 Coaching Pilot.
+To view a map of our member schools/districts for the 2018-2019 academic year, please click here.

 The Maine Mathematics Coaching Project (MMCP) has been designed to support districts and educators seeking to improve the quality of teaching and learning in mathematics.
 The program has three primary goals: